3 UX designers, 7 Engineers

 What we learned about the two options:

-Based on the feedback from the usability testing, I iterated the designs.
-I collaborated with my team and we reviewed the iterations during the readout with the PM and engineering team.
+I iterated the designs based on the feedback from the usability testing.
+I collaborated with my team and we reviewed the updates at the readout with the PM and engineering team.

-Uncovering what information and actions displayed during the upgrade process was a vital part in the success of the design.
-It is necessary to ask the interviewees if they have all of the information that they need to make a decision.
-Asking this question allowed us to learn that our messaging was straightforward and that we needed to combine our design options for the commit and roll back.
+Uncovering what information and actions were needed during the upgrade process was a vital part in the success of the design.
+It is necessary to ask the interviewees if they have all of the information that they need to make a decision confidently.
+Asking this, allowed us to learn that our messaging was straightforward and that we needed to combine our design options for the commit and roll back.

 Watch me demoing the implemented feature.